SakibHossain9999/Mohammad-Sakib-Hossain_API_Testing_Report/README.md

 # API Testing Report Repository

 Welcome to the API Testing Report repository!
-This repository contains documentation and reports related to the testing of our API endpoints.
+This repository contains documentation and reports related to the testing of API of https://restful-booker.herokuapp.com/booking/.
 The purpose of this repository is to maintain a record of API test scenarios, results, and recommendations.

 ## Table of Contents